PoojaVM/master-ontology-app/README.md

         - User can signup and signin using SAML authentication.
         - AWS Cognito is used for user authentication using Federated Identities.
     2. Concepts
-        - View, sort, and search concepts
+        - View, sort, and search concepts with pagination.
         - Add, edit and delete concepts (Only for Super Admin, Admin, and Editor)
     3. Users (Only for Super Admin and Admin)
-        - View users
+        - View users with pagination.
         - Change user roles
             - Admin can only assign Editor and Viewer roles
             - Super Admin can assign Admin, Editor, and Viewer roles
     4. Validations and Error Handling:
         - Frontend:
-            - Form validations are done as per the DB schema.
+            - Form validations are done as per the DB schema available in the README.
             - Error messages are displayed for invalid inputs.
-            - Users are shown only the routes they have access to.
+            - Users are shown only the routes they have access to and are redirected to the home page if they try to access unauthorized routes.
+            - UI is role based and only the allowed actions are displayed.
         - Backend:
             - Error messages are displayed for failed operations.
             - Permission based access is implemented.